Digitising Procurement Processes Can Help Mitigate Future Supply Chain Risks

 In addition to issues relating to the supply chain and procurement, we also appreciate the construction industry faces several key challenges relating to safety issues, labour/skills shortages, underperforming projects, and the potential bankruptcy of suppliers.
 Addressing these, and those associated with procurement technology, will positively impact the construction industry and business continuity as it begins the road to recovery.

-Developers have already adopted several new technologies to add increased productivity to their projects.
+Developers have already adopted several new technologies to increase project productivity.
 Drones, 3D printing, mobile and cloud applications, artificial intelligence, and machine learning improve efficiency on the Jobsite and in disciplines such as planning.
 However, ensuring procurement departments are at the forefront of organizational digital transformation can help mitigate future supply chain risks with the speed and agility needed to drive the construction industry forward.

 This article was originally published on Construction Week Online.